pypa/packaging.python.org/source/guides/publishing-package-distribution-releases-using-github-actions-ci-cd-workflows.rst

    You can use any other method for building distributions as long as it produces ready-to-upload artifacts saved into the ``dist/`` folder.
-You can even use ``actions/upload-artifact`` and ``actions/download-artifact`` to tranfer files between jobs or make them accessable for download from the web CI interface.
+You can even use ``actions/upload-artifact`` and ``actions/download-artifact`` to transfer files between jobs or make them accessible for download from the web CI interface.

 So add this to the steps list: